 Shopify Pricing Calculator

-Here’s a Shopify Pricing calculator to help you estimate your total monthly fee / budget.
+Here’s a Shopify Pricing calculator to help you estimate your total monthly fee / budget (ie, your Shopify price).

-Shopify’s pricing is straightforward and provides excellent value compared to a lot of their other direct competitors.
+Shopify’s pricing is straightforward and provides excellent value for an ecommerce website compared to a lot of their other direct competitors.
 However, it’s essential to look at their pricing in the context of what you need and your goals for your ecommerce business.